 Peter says: “Indigenous people suffer pretty intense racism.
-You couldn’t call it anything but racism; in the sense that it’s abusive, it’s stigmatising, and it’s excluding, on the basis of their identity as indigenous people.
-But indigenous movements are often reluctant to talk about it in terms of racism.
-If you do talk about discrimination against indigenous people as racism, then it brings it into the same realm of action as discrimination against black people or other racialised minorities.
+You couldn’t call it anything but racism.
+It’s abusive, it’s stigmatising, and it’s excluding, on the basis of their identity as indigenous people.
+But indigenous movements are often reluctant to talk about it.
+If you talk about discrimination against indigenous people as racism, then it brings it into the same realm of action as discrimination against black people or other racialised minorities.
 It brings in that history of colonial conquest, and exploitation and so on.
 Indigenous and black people share that history.

 “Anti-racist organisations identify a problem in people not wanting to identify as black.
 Some of those people, in Latin American contexts, can choose not to identify as ‘black’ because they can be called ‘brown’ or another term meaning ‘mixed’.
-That’s identified as a problem of solidarity or political mobilisation, when people you want to recruit to the cause aren’t really identifying with that cause because they think ‘that’s for black people and I’m not black’.
-In that movement there’s quite a lot of consciousness-raising.
+That’s identified as a problem of solidarity or political mobilisation.
+When people you want to recruit to the cause aren’t identifying because they think ‘that’s for black people and I’m not black’.
+In that movement, there’s quite a lot of consciousness-raising.
 You have to teach people that, actually, they are black.
 That’s a difficult area because if they say they’re not black, who are you to tell them they are black?
-It’s true that some of those people, especially if they’re lighter-skinned and they’re not as African-looking, will probably suffer a bit less discrimination.
+It’s true that some people, especially if they’re lighter-skinned and not as African-looking, will likely suffer less discrimination.
 So that’s also a problem, there’s a kind of hierarchy of discriminations.”

-Language used to describe race was central in the investigation of Uruguayan footballer Suárez after claims of racism from another footballer, Patrice Evra.
+The language used was central in the investigation of Uruguayan footballer Suárez after racism claims from footballer Patrice Evra.
 Peter and James Scorer, a colleague in the School of Arts, Languages and Cultures, were approached by the FA to offer context on the language used by Suárez:

 Suárez’ defence was that negro can be used neutrally, or affectionately in Latin America.